pawanpillai/JWTDemo/README.md

 }
 ```

-4. From client end, you have to send refresh_token before each HTTP call.
+[Authorize] will validate the Access Token and if its invalid, then API will return 410 Unauthorized Access.

+4. On the client end, if we get 401 Unauthorized Access error, then we will intercept it and send refresh_token to generate a new Access Token
 Best way is to implemnent HTTP Interceptor.
 See /client/src/app/common/http-error-filter.ts and client/src/app/common/http-filter.ts.
 These are registered in app.module.ts.